cfurrow/cfurrow.github.io/_posts/2015-01-25-how-i-evernote.md

 ### Work
 Here is where I keep my daily dev journals that are work-related.
 I create a new note for each day, title it by the date (e.g. 2015.01.22), and timestamp my progress throughout the day, which I'll get into in the next section.

-I keep many notes for myself on what I worked on, questions I had, how I solved a problem, code snippets, screenshots -- whatever it takes to sufficiently document my day, for a few reasons:
+What I worked on, questions I had for myself, or to ask otehrs, how I solved a problem, code snippets, screenshots -- whatever it takes to sufficiently document my day, for a few reasons:

 1. So I won't forget what I did each day.
-2. This builds a nice reference library that
+2. This builds a nice reference library that I invariably reference in the future.

-I invariably reference in the future.
-"How did I find that special-case user?", "What was that unix command to search all the production logs over the last 5 minutes?"
+    1. "How did I find that special-case user?"
+    2. "What was that unix command to search all the production logs over the last 5 minutes?"

 ### Filed
 All notes that don't end up in another notebook, but are no longer in the inbox, are put here.
 Usually with tags to help identify what it was.
-I use the "call" tag for any phone call I made, and documented the conversation at a high-level here.
+For example I use the "call" tag for any phone call I made, and documented the conversation here.

+    # Sample call note
     Calling Comcast.
 Hate their automated system.
     Got to a person, Linda.
     She's nice.
 Needs my acct info again?